DocOfi/RepData_PeerAssessment1/PA1_template.md

 ## 6    NA 2012-10-01       25 October       2  274
 ```

 There are several strategies to replace missing values using single or multiple mean values.
-The simplest solution and probably the laziest solution i can find to  replace the missing value is to use the impute function from the package Hmisc.
-The lmpute function replaces all the missing values or NAs with a single value, the mean of all the values found in the variable column steps (37)
+The simplest solution to  replace the missing value is to use the impute function from the package Hmisc.
+The impute function replaces all the missing values or NAs with a single value, the mean of all the values found in the variable column steps (37).

 ```r